- Name : Dream Perfect Regime

 Rapper / Compositor

-DPR LIVE, real name Hong DaBin, is a South-Korean rapper member of the Dream Perfect Regime collective.
-His career started in 2015 with the track TILL I DIE and since then, he has been achieving success after success, his and the crew’s talent are even recognized by artists such as Dumbfoundead, Jessi and others.
-In the space of 3 years DPR LIVE has established itself as one of the major artists of the Korean urban scene.
-More on his personal Article !!
+Hong DaBin, aka DPR LIVE, is a South-Korean rapper member of the collective Dream Perfect Regime.
+His career started in 2015 with the track TILL I DIE and has already all of a success story.
+The artist and more generally Dream Perfect Regime have even been recognized by veterant artists such as Dumbfoundead, Jessi and others.
+So yeah, in the space of 3 years DPR LIVE has established himself as one of the prominent artists of the Korean urban scene.
+If you want to know more about him there is a more detailed article!!

 DPR IAN, real name Yu Barom but also known as Christian Yu was born in September 6th, 1990, and grew up in Sydney, Australia.
 Some of you might already know him under the nickname Rome as he used to be member of the boysband C-CLOWN in activity from July 2012 to October 2015.
 More generally, IAN is often described as a creative genius when it comes to visual production.
 And it’s true the artist had the opportunity to show how talented he is thanks to LIVE M/Vs as he’s the visual director of the crew but also through projects for other artists’: BORDERS by Amber Liu, COULD YOU BE MINE by PHANTOM, HOLUP! by BOBBY, BODY by MINO, Movie Shoot by Loco or even WAKE ME UP by Taeyang.